 Nobody was more shocked than we were to find out that I’d been chosen as a winner.
-Within days we were filming a promotional video with Getty, booking train tickets, and arranging our stay in the luxury Rosewood Hotel.
-We would be walking the red carpet, watching the awards live as audience members at the Royal Albert Hall, and attending the official after party at the Natural History Museum… as you do.
+Within days we were filming a promotional video with Getty and arranging our stay in the luxury Rosewood Hotel.
+We would be walking the red carpet, watching the awards live as audience members at the Royal Albert Hall, and attending the official after party at the Natural History Museum.
+You know, no big deal or anything…

-Due to my chronic illness, it takes a good bit of preparation to get me out and about.
-Because of this, our weekend began the day before official proceedings, in the classiest way possible: getting a train from Doncaster, having a Nandos, and spending the night in Premier Inn.
+Due to my chronic illness it takes a good bit of preparation to get me out and about and because of this, our weekend began the day before official proceedings, in the classiest way possible: getting a train from Doncaster, having a Nandos, and spending the night in Premier Inn.
 Bear with me, it gets better.

-On Sunday 8th April, the day of the Olivier Awards, a car picked us up from the humble Premier Inn and took us straight to The Rosewood Hotel: a five-star establishment that had me bedazzled even from the first glimpse of the exterior, through the slightly torrential rain.
-We were greeted by the lovely Megan from SOLT (who I give props to for not reacting to my bare face and hair in massive rollers á la Izzy) and our stubbornly uncooperative transit wheelchair, and taken straight to our room.
+On Sunday 8th April, the day of the Olivier Awards, a car picked us up from the humble Premier Inn and took us straight to The Rosewood Hotel: a five-star establishment that had me bedazzled even from the first glimpse through the slightly torrential rain.
+We were greeted by the lovely Megan from SOLT (who I give props to for not visibly reacting to my bare face and hair up in massive rollers á la Izzy) and our stubbornly uncooperative transit wheelchair, affectionately known as George.

 I think now would be a good time to talk about the Society of London Theatre team who co-ordinated the day for the four #BeInspired winners.
 As I’ve mentioned, travelling for me, as somebody with a debilitating long-term condition, isn’t straightforward.
-I have many, many additional requirements that need to be met, without which this trip genuinely wouldn’t have been possible.
-The SOLT team embraced this wholeheartedly: I have so much gratitude for Chloe Cordell for addressing each of my needs and keeping me in the loop in the run-up to the day, and to Megan Ross for accompanying and overseeing the logistics during the ceremony.
+I have many additional requirements that need to be met, without which this trip genuinely wouldn’t have been possible.
+The SOLT team embraced this wholeheartedly: I’m so grateful for Chloe Cordell seamlessly addressing each of my needs and keeping me in the loop in the run-up to the day, and for Megan Ross who accompanied us and oversaw the logistics during the ceremony.
 To everybody at SOLT and the Olivier Awards who went above and beyond to make the day as special yet comfortable as possible for me, thank you so much.
 I appreciate it more than you know.

 Toto, we’re not in Premier Inn any more.